-- Requests for operating support. - Grantees that during promotion of the project will not use the proper ECRAC funding credit line (in a legible font) and that won't use both the ECRAC logo and the ACHF Clean Water Land and Legacy logo.
+- Requests for operating support. - Grantees that during promotion of the public component of the project will not use the proper ECRAC funding credit line (in a legible font) and that won't use both the ECRAC logo and the ACHF Clean Water Land and Legacy logo.